elewa-academy/Fundamentals/docs_src/7-all-together/README.md

-# Battle Ship
+# Battle Ship: Human vs Machine

 you've made it!  almost.  but you have learned the fundamentals of software development.
 Take this oportunity to look back over everything you've learned so far, tying it all together in a final Fundamentals Project:  BATTLE SHIP, MAN VS MACHINE

 You'll use everything you've learned so far to build this project:
-* Story-based user centered development
+* User centered development
-* Story dependency and development scheduling
-* Solution design
+* Project management
-* Specs
+* Algorithmic challenges
 * Testing
+* Reading and documenting code
 * Separation of Concerns
 * Organization and presentation of src code